 The studio started primarily as a base for Mill Hill Punk band, The False Dots.
-Our first paying customers were British Rockabilly Icons, the Polecats and our second was Alan Warner, legendary guitarist from The Foundations.
-We opened our doors on St Valentines day 1979.
-At the time the equipment was a hotch potch of begged and borrowed gear.
-Around this time STN studios also opened up in what is now studio 2.
+Our first paying customers were British rockabilly icons, The Polecats and our second was Alan Warner, legendary guitarist from The Foundations.
+Alan Warner ran a local recording studio and used our facilities as his live room for recording drums, bringing a mobile recording system down.
+Around this time the legendary STN studios also opened up in Bunns Lane Works in what is now studio 2.

-In 1984, STN Studios moved on and Mill Hill Music Complex moved into studio 2.
-At the time, we had the imaginative name of Unit 25 studio, the studio was the centre for the Mill Hill underground music scene.
-All manner of well known musicians would drop by, including Mark Laff, drummer of Generation X, and Huw Lloyd Langton of Hawkwind.
+In 1985, STN Studios moved on and Mill Hill Music Complex moved into studio 2.
+At the time, we had the imaginative name of Unit 25 studio.
+The studio was the centre for the Mill Hill underground music scene.
+All manner of well known musicians would drop by, including Mark Laff, drummer of Generation X, and Osibisa.
 Dozens of local bands would use the studio as a base.
 By the end of the decade, the studio was constantly booked and needed more space.

 Ambitious plans were drawn up to build a brand new studio , purpose built for recording and rehearsal.
-In March 1991, Studio 2 opened its doors.
-By now the studio had built up a great selection of equipment, including Ludwig Drum Kits, Trace Elliott bass amplification and Peavey Guitar amps.
-In 1994, studio founder Roger Tichborne bought out his former Partners Dermot Fanning, Paul Hircombe and Mark Usher and invited a new Partner to join.
+In March 1991, Studio 1 opened its doors.
+By now the studio had built up an impressive selection of equipment, including Ludwig Drum Kits, Trace Elliott bass amplification and Peavey Guitar amps.
+In 1994, studio founder Roger Tichborne bought out his former partners Dermot Fanning, Paul Hircombe and Mark Usher and invited a new partner to join.
 Together with Ernie Ferebee, the studio went from two rooms to twelve.
 In 1997, a shop was added.
 After much discussion, the shop was named “Mill Hill Music Mart Ltd”.
 The studios also started operating as a professional recording studio.
 Early customers included iconic label Factory Records.
 At this time our chief engineer Fil Ross joined the team.

 The ever increasing list of customers grew throughout the decade with Brit Awards winners Amy Winehouse and Kate Nash becoming regulars.
 The South (formed after the demise of the Beautiful South) also started rehearsing regularly.
 Universal Records used the studio to help launch the career of Sonna Rele.
-More recently Modestep have been regular customers at the studio, rehearsing for their recent world tour and even filming videos.
-Another customer who recently recorded a video were the Lee Thompson Ska Orchestra, formed by Madness Sax player Lee Thompson.
-Other recent clients of note include 1970’s chart topper Chris Spedding and Deep Purple keyboard player Don Airey.
-In 2008 we saw Chicane rehearsing for their Top of the Pops show with Tom Jones in the Studio.
+Modestep have been regular customers at the studio, rehearsing for world tours and even filming videos.
+Other clients around this time included 1970’s chart topper Chris Spedding and Deep Purple keyboard player Don Airey.
+In 2008 we saw Chicane rehearsing for their Top of the Pops show with Tom Jones.

-The Teenies (2010-now)
+The Teenies (2010-2019)

 The run of great artists old and new has continued.
 We’ve seen established bands such as The Damned, The Lee Thompson Ska Orchestra, The Polecats and The Foundations using the studios.
-We’ve also seen some great new bands come through, notably London Grammar and Modestep.
+Other great bands to come through, notably London Grammar and Modestep.
 We also had a lot of fun when Kingsland made the finals of X Factor and were rehearsing at the Studios.
-Of course we continue to see great up and coming bands passing through the studios, such as Black Doldrums and Hamptons, both of whom, we have high hopes for.
+We continue to see great up and coming bands passing through the studios, such as Inglorious, who have really broken through on the rock circuit over the last year.

 The studios have also become a stop off point for bands arriving for UK tours from the USA, including Eddie Floyd, The Black Kids and The Dickies.